 Something simple that could be done in schools is to start up ‘activity’ lessons or hold them at break times, each teacher would be able to choose an activity from drawing to sculpture, acting or singing and then hold sessions where instead of being ‘taught’ the children are just allowed to express themselves.
 A cheap way of encouraging children to use their creative side a bit more and get a little more practical in the classroom is to use one of the cheapest and simplest materials…paper!
 Paper is fantastic in that it can be shaped, folded and stuck together to make almost anything you want and is the perfect way of getting kids started with craft.

-With a simple internet search online you can find paper suppliers who offer cheap supplies in every colour and size imaginable such as Paper Cutz and also thousands of templates that can be printed out and then folded and stuck together to create shapes like the Eiffel Tower.
-If any children show some talent then they could be moved on to more complex projects like origami, there are so many free tools at your disposal like YouTube to help out that there is really no excuse not to encourage children to do these things.
+With a simple internet search online you can find paper suppliers who offer cheap supplies in every colour and size imaginable and also thousands of templates that can be printed out and then folded and stuck together to create shapes.
+If any children show some talent then they could be moved on to more complex projects like origami.
+There are so many free tools at your disposal to help out that there is really no excuse not to encourage children to do these things.